timebertt/term-paper-servicemesh/content/11-service-mesh.md

 # Service Mesh

-A service mesh is another abstraction layer that builds right on top of the previously discussed abstractions.
-But, instead of abstracting specific hardware (Virtual Machines), abstracting the runtime environment (Containers) or a specific infrastructure (Kubernetes) it abstracts inter-service communication of microservices.
-It directly addresses the common challenges in service-to-service communication of a large distributed and microservice-oriented systems discussed above.
+A service mesh is able to manage all traffic between components in a distributed system like a microservices-oriented application.
+It hooks into inter-service communication by transparently routing all traffic through service proxies.
+The service proxies operate on the application layer, meaning it is able to extract important protocol metadata (e.g. from HTTP Headers) for making routing, load balancing and retry decisions.
+By routing all traffic through smart proxies, a service mesh can abstract inter-service communication in order to consistently implement cross-cutting concerns of the distributed system.

-Though, instead of adding another platform or deployment layer, the abstraction done in a service mesh integrates with microservices on the application layer in a side-by-side manner.
+A service mesh can be viewed as another abstraction layer that often builds right on top of the previously discussed abstractions, i.e. containers and container orchestration.
+But, instead of abstracting specific hardware like virtual machines, abstracting the runtime environment like container or a specific infrastructure like Kubernetes it abstracts service-to-service communication.
+Though, instead of adding another platform or deployment layer, the abstraction done in a service mesh integrates tightly with services on the application layer in a side-by-side manner.

-\todo[inline]{rewrite?}
+With this, a service mesh is able to address the common challenges in service-to-service communication of microservice-oriented systems discussed above.

 ## Basic Idea